quacksouls/aurora/doc/capilli-adolphus.md

+---
-# Capilli and Adolphus quest lines
+title: Capilli and Adolphus quest lines
+---

 Now is a good time to wrap up three quest lines.
 Travel to Capilli Village and locate the studio of the Capilli scholar.
 Interact with him to give him an apple